-The American Indian Healthy Eating Project has been working since October 2008 on developing planning and policy strategies to improve access to healthy, affordable foods within American Indian communities in North Carolina.
+From 2008 to 2012, the American Indian Healthy Eating Project worked on developing planning and policy strategies to improve access to healthy, affordable foods within American Indian communities in North Carolina.

 - Learn more about why improving access to healthy, affordable foods within American Indian communities is important